 Other business legal structures like community interest companies and co-operatives do exist.

 A sole trader is ‘self-employed’ therefore they must register with HM Revenue & Customs (HMRC) for self-assessment as soon as they start trading.

-They are responsible for running their business and abiding to the attached legal requirements and able to employ staff.
+They are responsible for running their business and abiding by the attached legal requirements and being able to employ staff.
 Being a sole trader means you are responsible for any debt, but get to keep all the profits after tax.

-Being a sole trader means you retain full control of your business and its fairly cheap and easy to set up.
+Being a sole trader means you retain full control of your business and it is fairly cheap and easy to set up.